Last updated 08/24/2011, dg

 http://www.downloads.reactivemicro.com/Public/Apple%20II%20Items/Hardware/SC-02-aka-SSI-263/Datasheet/

-Phonetic Speech Dictionary for the SC-01 Speech Synthesizer:
+Phonetic Speech Dictionary for the SC-01 Speech

-http://www.riana.com/electronics/sc01/index.html
+words: http://www.riana.com/electronics/sc01/index.html

 What is the difference?
 Klatt's review paper below states there is a quality difference between the two.
 Can anyone go into more detail on the differences?